-- entering into any transaction pursuant to which 50% or more of our equity securities or assets would be acquired, whether by merger or otherwise, unless certain tests are met; - issuing equity securities, if any such issuances would, in the aggregate, constitute 50% or more of the voting power or value of our capital stock; - · certain repurchases of our common shares; - · ceasing to actively conduct our business; - amendments to our organizational documents (i) affecting the relative voting rights of our stock or (ii) converting one class of our stock to another; - · liquidating or partially liquidating; and - · taking any other action that prevents the Distribution and related transactions from being tax-free.
+- entering into any transaction pursuant to which 50% or more of our equity securities or assets would be acquired, whether by merger or otherwise, unless certain tests are met; - issuing equity securities, if any such issuances would, in the aggregate, constitute 50% or more of the voting power or value of our capital stock; - · certain repurchases of our common shares; - · ceasing to actively conduct our business; - · amendments to our organizational documents (i) affecting the relative voting rights of our stock or (ii) converting one class of our stock to another; - · liquidating or partially liquidating; and - taking any other action that prevents the Distribution and related transactions from being tax-free.

-Furthermore, the Tax Disaffiliation Agreement limits our ability to pre-pay, pay down, redeem, retire, or otherwise acquire a portion of the New AMC Networks Debt.
 These restrictions may limit our ability during such period to pursue strategic transactions of a certain magnitude that involve the issuance or acquisition of our stock or engage in new businesses or other transactions that might increase the value of our business.
 These restrictions may also limit our ability to raise significant amounts of cash through the issuance of stock, especially if our stock price were to suffer substantial declines, or through the sale of certain of our assets.
 For more information, see the sections entitled "The Distribution - Material U.S. Federal Income Tax Consequences of the Distribution" and "Certain Relationships and Related Party Transactions - Relationship Between Cablevision and Us After the Distribution - Tax Disaffiliation Agreement."